Est. reading time: 45-60 minutes

 8.2.2 Delegation System

 Token holders can delegate their voting power to experts or active community members, enabling informed decision-making while maintaining broad participation.
+The delegation system is designed to be flexible, transparent, and revocable at any time.

 9. Implementation